Centre (department)

-Centre (French, /fr/) or Sant (Haitian Creole; both meaning "Center") is a landlocked department (départements; depatman) of Haiti, located in the center of the country along the border with the Dominican Republic.
+Centre (French, /fr/) or Sant (Haitian Creole; both meaning "Center") is the only landlocked department (départements; depatman) of Haiti, located in the center of the country along the border with the Dominican Republic.
 As of 2015, its estimated population was 746,236.
 Its capital is Hinche.

+Centre was established in 1962 during François Duvalier's territorial reorganization.
+It is the third-largest department of Haiti, and is divided into four arrondissements and 12 communes.
+The Peligre Dam, the largest hydroelectric dam on Hispaniola, is located in the department and provides water to Artibonite.

 History

 Taino Period

 The department was part of the Marien kasika and Maguana alongside San Juan de la Maguana under the leadership of Caonabo.

 Spanish Period

 Much of the Centre Departement was Spanish territorial even after the Treaty of Ryswick.

 Many towns were built and settled by the Spanish like Hincha, Las Caobas, San Rafael and many more.

 French Period

 The southern part of the department was French territory with towns like Mirebalais.

 Haitian Period

 Haitian Revolution

 The department played a big part in the Revolution serving as maroon territory extending to the Baoruco.

 Toussaint Louverture capture the town of Hinche from the Spanish for the French making it an early Haitian territory.